rvounik/frontend2/README.md

 - "babel-eslint":                 used babel parser for linting
 - "babel-jest":                   used by the transformPreprocessor that converts JSX before running tests
 - "babel-loader":                 loads js during webpacks process
-- "babel-polyfill":
+- "babel-polyfill":               not all parts of the es6 spec can be transpiled to es5. you need this polyfill, too
 - "babel-preset-env":             allows transpiling es2015+ code to specified browser version (defaults to es5)
 - "babel-preset-preact":          allows handling of JSX during transpiling
 - "classnames":                   used to apply multiple classes to components
 - "clean-webpack-plugin":         cleans out folders before copying new files in during deploy
 - "compression-webpack-plugin":   used to gzip assets and files
 - "copy-webpack-plugin":          used to copy files over during deploy phase
-- "css-loader":                   loads css
+- "css-loader":                   loads css code encountered by webpack
 - "cssnano":                      compresses css and removes comments
 - "eslint":                       checks for javascript lint (CLI version)
 - "eslint-plugin-css-modules":    will check for unused css declarations